guillaume-chevalier/seq2seq-signal-prediction/README.md

 Here, rather than 2 signals in parallel to predict, we have only one, for simplicity.
 HOWEVER, this signal is a superposition of two sine waves of varying wavelenght and offset (and restricted to a particular min and max limit of wavelengts).

 In order to finish this exercise properly, you will need to edit the neural network's hyperparameters.
-As an example, here is what is possible to achieve as a predction with those better (but still unperfect) training hyperparameters:
+As an example, the below are a set of better (but still unperfect) training hyperparameters that makes better prediction:

 - `nb_iters = 2500`
 - `batch_size = 50`